1924 Los Angeles pneumonic plague outbreak: September 1924

 On September 28, 1924, in the Macy Street District (present day Los Angeles Chinatown) of Los Angeles, California, a 51-year-old man named Jesús Lajun fell ill with a fever and a painful lump in his groin.
-Prior to the onset of symptoms, Lajun had discovered a decaying rat under his house and picked it up, throwing it in the trash.
-The physician also misdiagnosed Lajun's pneumonic plague as a venereal disease (sexually transmitted infection), due to his enlarged lymph node.
-Even after the Los Angeles City Health Officers' confirmation of the disease as the pneumonic plague, the disease was referred as strange malady, pneumonia, virulent pneumonia, or malignant pneumonia until November 6.
-Investigators initially believed that Lajun contracted the bubonic plague.
+Prior to the onset of symptoms, Lajun had discovered a decaying rat under his house and picked it up to throw into the trash.
+A physician initially diagnosed Lajun's pneumonic plague as a venereal disease (sexually transmitted infection), due to his enlarged lymph node.

+Even after the Los Angeles City Health Officers' eventual confirmation of the disease as the pneumonic plague, the disease was not referred to by its name.

+Investigators initially believed that Lajun had contracted the bubonic plague.
 Left untreated, the bubonic plague can move to the lungs and cause a secondary pneumonic infection, with a mortality rate of 40–60%.

-As Lajun's condition worsened, he developed extreme symptoms such as bloody sputum, causing doctors to believe it converted into pneumonic form.
+As Lajun's condition worsened, he developed extreme symptoms such as bloody sputum, causing physician to believe it converted into pneumonic form.
 Because he was the first with identifiable symptoms of the plague, Lajun was designated the index patient.